Introduction

 b) Under-Sink Cabinet

-This area is high-risk in Woodlands homes because of plumbing condensation and minor leaks.
+This area is high-risk because of plumbing condensation and minor leaks.
+If you smell “musty” when you open cabinets, do not ignore it.

-- Check for soft wood, dark patches, or musty smells
+- Check for soft wood, dark patches, or musty odors

 - Use waterproof mats or liners to protect the base

-- Keep the cabinet slightly open for ventilation if it tends to get damp
+- Keep the cabinet slightly open for airflow if it tends to trap moisture

 c) Dishwasher

-Even “clean” dishwashers collect grease and food sludge.
+Even “clean” dishwashers collect grease and sludge.
 A monthly routine helps:

 - Remove and rinse the filter